ginolhac/chip-seq/docs/install.md

 Then `paleomix` will check the FASTQ are correct, *i. e* have 4 lines in a correct format.

 `md5sum -c C53CYACXX_TC1-I-A-D3_14s006682-1-1_Sinkkonen_lane114s006682_sequence.txt.md5`

+you should observe an `OK` after few seconds of computing time.